mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 #### Reshaping the Data

-For K-Nearest Neighbors, we want the data to be in an `(artist, user)` array, where each row is an artist and each column is a different user.
+For K-Nearest Neighbors, we want the data to be in an `m x n` array, where `m` is the number of artists and `n` is the number of users.
 To reshape the dataframe, we'll `pivot` the dataframe to the wide format with artists as rows and users as columns.
 Then we'll fill the missing observations with `0`s since we're going to be performing linear algebra operations (calculating distances between vectors).
 Finally, we transform the values of the dataframe into a scipy sparse matrix for more efficient calculations.

 ```python